 Female bumble bees have stingers and may use them if provoked.
 They are usually only a concern if they set up their nest in a high-traffic area near a home or business.
 Male bumble bees do not have stingers.

 The only way a bumble bee nest poses a threat to a business or homeowner is if someone is allergic to their sting.

 Our treatment approach begins with understanding the species of bumble bee and its habitat.
-Our bee specialists are local to the communities they service and are familiar with the specific species of bees that can threaten residents and businesses.
+Our Technicians are local to the communities they service and are familiar with the specific species of bees that can threaten residents and businesses.

 You can also make your property less appealing to bumble bees by removing or filling preferred nesting sites, such as wood piles, abandoned rodent burrows, voids under patio pavers, and long grasses.

 Unlike other bees that live in colonies, carpenter bees are mainly solitary.
 They are pollinators, foraging for pollen to feed to their young.
 While some species prefer to build their nests in natural structures such as trees, others will target man-made structures such as decking, fencing, and siding which can become an issue for home and business owners.

 Female carpenter bees make their nests by boring holes into wood.
 A nest entrance will exhibit a perfectly round hole and a small pile of sawdust.
 In the spring, females will search for nests left by earlier generations or excavate new ones, preferably in soft, untreated wood.
 The tunnels they excavate provide shelter for their eggs and larvae and may include several brood chambers.
 A new generation of adults will emerge in late summer.